 A Google spokesman said to Android Police:

-We're working on some important updates in Gmail (still in the planning phase).
-We need a little more time, so we can not share anything yet.
+We're working on some major updates to Gmail (still in its planning).
+We need a little more time, so we can't share anything yet.

 Let's say we had heard of a redesign of Gmail since last year.
 At that time, Google had revealed that it would add some new features, such as smart answer, smart groupings and postponement.